By JC Kreidel, Naval Facilities Engineering Command, Atlantic Public Affairs

-Capt.
-Darius Banaji, CEC, USN, relieved Rear Admiral Louis V. Cariello, CEC, USN, as Commander, Naval Facilities Engineering Command (NAVFAC), Atlantic, in a ceremony held on the front lawn at NAVFAC Atlantic’s Lafayette River Complex, Norfolk, Virginia, July 27, 2016.
+NORFOLK (NNS) -- Capt.
+Darius Banaji relieved Rear Adm.
+Louis V. Cariello as commander, Naval Facilities Engineering Command (NAVFAC), Atlantic in a ceremony held at NAVFAC Atlantic's Lafayette River Complex, Norfolk, July 27.

-Muilenburg praised Rear Admiral Cariello for his dedication and passionate leadership, producing important achievements.
-In particular, Muilenburg cited work done to achieve the Secretary of the Navy’s goal of 1 gigawatt of renewable energy.
-He also enumerated LANT’s execution of $12 billion of facilities planning and design, construction and support, as well as the planning and execution of more than $160 million in projects supporting Aegis Ashore, the land-based component of the Aegis Ballistic Missile Defense System.
+Muilenburg praised Cariello for his dedication and passionate leadership, producing important achievements.
+In particular, Muilenburg cited work done to achieve the Secretary of the Navy's goal of 1 GW of renewable energy.
+He also enumerated NAVFAC Atlantic's execution of $12 billion of facilities planning and design, construction and support, as well as the planning and execution of more than $160 million in projects supporting Aegis Ashore, the land-based component of the Aegis Ballistic Missile Defense System.

-Rear Adm.
-Cariello’s next assignment will be as Director, Energy and Environmental Readiness Division (OPNAV N45) at the Pentagon in Arlington, Va.
+Cariello's next assignment will be as director, Energy and Environmental Readiness Division (OPNAV N45) at the Pentagon in Arlington, Virginia.

 "Today the Navy grants me yet another opportunity, and I intend to make good on my obligation in return," promised Banaji.